How can a Custom recovery image be helpful?

 Create a system image for Windows 10 recovery

 It is reported that virus and ransomware are starting to target commonly used recovery image files.
 Is your custom reset image safe?
 It is hard to say.
-Therefore, for an extra layer of protection, you can create Windows 10 system image backup with free backup software, AOMEI Backupper Standard.
+Also, Windows 10 update (like KB5001649) sometimes brings new problems and even data loss, if you make a backup in advance, you can avoid a lot of trouble.
+Therefore, it's recommended to create a Windows 10 system image with the free backup software, AOMEI Backupper Standard.

 If you like easy to use backup tool, then AOMEI Backupper Standard is a perfect choice.
 The interface are designed to be very effective, which leaves little space for user error.
 Of course, each step has clear instructions.